woodcreeper/rmarkdown/README.md

 # rmarkdown
-a repository for my r markdown projects
+This repo is for my r-markdown files and analyses